zokradonh/kopano-docker/README.md

 ### How can I prevent e.g. `kopano-gateway` to be reachable from the network?

 The exposed ports of each container are defined in `docker-compose.ports.yml`.
-If you do not want to expose some of the containers in this mapping to the network it is recommended to copy this file to `docker-compose.override.yml`and just remove all entries that you do not want to have exposed.
+If you do not want to expose some of the containers to the network, it is recommended to copy this file to `docker-compose.override.yml`and just remove all entries that you do not want to have exposed.

 ### I want to use these Docker images outside of an evaluation environment.
 What do I need to adjust to make this possible?